-The joints on the vinyl dolls can break, creating broken pieces that pose a choking hazard to young children.
+The metal snaps on the snowsuit can detach, posing a choking hazard to young children.

-Consumers should immediately stop using the recalled ceiling lamps and return them to any IKEA store for a full refund or replacement lamp.
+Consumers should immediately stop using the recalled drawer knobs, remove them and return them to any T.J.
+Maxx, Marshalls, or HomeGoods store for a full refund.

-Consumers should immediately stop using the recalled PowerMill climbers and contact Life Fitness for instructions on receiving a free repair.
-All known purchasers are being contacted directly by the firm.
+Consumers should immediately stop using the recalled locksets and contact the firm for instructions on receiving a free replacement lockset.

 About 13,500 (in addition, about 800 were sold in Canada and about 200 were sold in Mexico)